 At first, everything in me wanted to argue right back, defend truth, and point out every single fault to be found in his way of thinking.
 Then, suddenly, the concept in this verse came to the forefront of my mind;

 “Blessed are you when they revile and persecute you, and speak all kinds of evil against you falsely for My sake.”
 (Matt.
 5:11)

 Being a Christian is not easy.
-In fact, in many ways it will add much difficulty to our lives.
-But they joy of knowing and loving Jesus, and anticipating being with Him forever far outweighs any form of suffering we will experience this side of heaven.
+In fact, in many ways, it will add much difficulty to our lives.
+But the joy of knowing and loving Jesus and anticipating being with Him forever far outweighs any form of suffering we will experience this side of heaven.
 As we walk in dependence upon Him, He gives us all we need to love our enemies, persevere through any and every trial, and run victoriously and joyfully through the finish line into His waiting arms!

 In the upcoming Set Apart Conference,

 Leslie will be teaching a session that goes into more detail about being reviled and what our response is to be as Christians when reviling comes.
 I am so excited to be there and hear more about what God has taught her through personal experience, as well as gain greater wisdom from God’s Word on how to forgive, love, and serve those who seek our harm.
 I hope you can join us, either in person or via simulcast for the June 2016 Radiant conference!